• Skip to primary navigation

 Test Case For Search Filter

 Test Case For Search Filter Or Test Cases For Sorting Functionality: In this article, we discuss how to write search filter test cases or test cases for sorting functionality.
-These days almost every database-enabled application has a filter and sort options.
-And the filter search option allows the filtered output of the database content.
+These days, almost every database-enabled application has a filter and sort options.
+The filter search option allows the filtered output of the database content.
 However, each application has its way of handling the search filter options.

-And the output of the application will be changed accordingly.
+The output of the application will be changed accordingly.
 Test scenarios in such a case would vary from one application to another.
-However, we can write some of the generic search filter test cases, and for you guys, we have shared so many test cases for interview purposes.
+However, we can write some of the generic search filter test cases, and for you guys, we have shared many test cases for interview purposes.

 Post On:Test Case For Search Filter